Ocumare de la Costa

 Ocumare de la Costa (/es/) is a small coastal town and the capital of the Ocumare de la Costa de Oro Municipality, located 25 miles north of Aragua, Venezuela.
 Called simply Ocumare, the colonial town sits at the skirts of the Venezuelan Coastal Range, adding the peculiar natural elements of the Henri Pittier National Park.
 Production of cocoa and fishing are the main industries in Ocumare.
 The valley leads into the Caribbean Sea.

+History

 Ocumare was colonized in the 17th century led by Spanish captain Lorenzo Martínez Madrid and incorporated in 1731.
 The original inhabitants of the area were indigenous tribes under Cacique “Barriga”.

+Simón Bolívar issued two decrees supporting the abolition of slavery.
+The first was issued in Carupano on 2 June 1816, and the second in Ocumare de la Costa on 6 July.

+Manuel Aguirre taught classes in Ocumare de la Costa from 1948 to 1958.

+Economy

+Cocoa beans are farmed in the area.